-Figure C.6: Comparison of the observed and the trap corrected spectra extracted from a PC mode observation of the Tycho SNR from October 2009.
-The fit of the Silicon K α line with an asymmetric Gaussian in IDL yielded a FWHM of 179 ± 8 eV for the observed spectrum and of 132 ± 3 eV for the corrected spectrum.
+Figure C.7: Comparison of the observed and the trap corrected spectra extracted from WT observations of the Cas A SNR in October of 2007.
+The fit of the Silicon $K\alpha$ line with an asymmetric Gaussian in IDL yielded a FWHM of 152 ± 13 eV for the observed spectrum and of 106 ± 3 eV for the corrected spectrum.

-The Swift-XRT pipeline can estimate the average row coordinate of a source observed in WT mode if the Right Ascension and the Declination of the target are specified when processing the data.
-To take advantage of the estimated source average row coordinate for trap mapping purposes, in the latest round of calibration observations Tycho was observed in WT mode at three offsets pointings, at the average CCD row positions DETY=100, DETY=300 and DETY=500, allowing the derivation of the energy offsets of three segments of each column (from DETY=[1,200], DETY=[201,400] and DETY=[401,600]).
+DETY=500, allowing the derivation of the energy offsets of three segments of each column (from DETY=[1,200], DETY=[201,400] and DETY=[401,600]).
 It is therefore recommended to specify the source's RA and Dec when running the Swift-XRT pipeline to obtain the best possible energy resolution in Windowed Timing mode.